Sarah Lewitinn: Biography

 In January 2008, Lewitinn, along with Stevenson, launched For The Win!
 Media, an Internet marketing company focused on promoting bands and Web sites.
 Clients have included Pet Shop Boys, Lady Sovereign, The Verve and The Futureheads as well as the film "Anvil!
 The Story of Anvil".
 However, in August 2008, Stevenson was named president of EMI's Virgin US label.
 In November 2008, Lewitinn became a featured presenter and on-air talent for FUSE's show "Fuse On Tour" where she presents "The Ultragrrrl Report".
 Lewitinn left for The Win!
-Media in 2009 and is now a member of the Digital Strategy Team at the public relations firm Edelman.
+Media in 2009 and joined the Digital Strategy Team at the public relations firm Edelman.

 Lewitinn is also a DJ and, along with New York-based publicist Karen Ruttner, threw a weekly party also called "Stolen Transmission" at various locations on Manhattan's Lower East Side, including Pete Wentz's bar, Angels & Kings.
 The Stolen Transmission party won two Paper Magazine Nightlife Awards for People's Choice Best Party in 2005 and 2006 and Lewitinn herself won People's Choice for Best Deejay those two years as well.
 In October 2009, Lewitinn went on tour as the backing DJ for Grammy-nominated R&B singer-songwriter Melanie Fiona.
 Lewitinn also joined the 9th annual Independent Music Awards judging panel to assist independent musicians' careers.

+In 2025, Lewitinn and her husband, Chef Daniel Patterson began Jaca Social Club, a pop up culinary experience.